Masorubka1/algos/README.md

 # algos-structs
-Attrmpt to construct standart algos for better understanding
+Atttmpt to construct standart algos for better understanding